 It’s hard to narrow down a lone reason that your German Shepherd has become your personal shadow.
 Even though it is sometimes nice, we get that you’d need just a little bit more space.
 Let’s get into some of the main reasons why they just can’t get enough of you.

-1. They like the attention.
+1. They Like the Attention

 German Shepherds were bred to work directly with their owners.
 Their history has molded them into being always next to you, even if they aren’t working dogs.
 Sometimes this breed follows in your footsteps just because they want to spend more time with you.
 While it’s sweet, they’ll continue to do it if you reward the behavior.

-2. They want something.
+2. They Want Something

 Dogs can’t communicate with us, and following you around is their only way to tell you that they want something.
-Have you ever noticed that your shepherd gets a little clingy during dinner time?
+Have you ever noticed that your GSD gets a little clingy during dinner time?
 Whether they want food, water, toys, or something else, they might be bothering you because they’re trying to tell you about their needs.

 It isn’t uncommon for some dog breeds, especially German Shepherds, to have separation anxiety.
 This breed is highly social.
 They get extremely lonely if they don’t have another dog, pet, or human to spend time with.
 This loneliness could lead to many different behavioral issues that set their training back.

-4. They’re scared.
+4. They’re Scared